VidKreca/QuickSorts/README.md

 ##### Done:
 - C++
+- Python
+- C#

 ### Requirements
 - Generic QuickSort() function, that accepts an array/list/vector/whatever
 - Sorts in place (no extra arrays)
 - Prints time taken to sort the array
-- Gets the array to sort from a JSON array (from data.JSON if possible)
-- Store timing results in timing.JSON (if possible)

 ### Results
 ##### Specs for testing:
-- time is average of atleast 1000 sortings
+- Time is average of at least 1000 sortings
-- array is 1000 numbers in range (-100, 100)
+- Array is 1000 numbers in range (-100, 100)
-- all ran on same computer
+- All ran on same computer
-- pseudo-code for timing:
+- Pseudo-code for timing:
 ```
 for 1000 times:
 	arr = start_array